 I have known Photodex since the early days of computer graphics.
 They had one of the best, and quickest image viewers going, Compupic.
 It was a mainstay of my tool box and I recommended that to my friends who adopted it as well.
 I no longer use Compupic but I have been using another great product they make, ProShow.
 It comes in Gold and Producer versions and I use them to create the slide shows like those of Hagia Sophia.
 As an active member of the Photographic Society of Rhode Island, I got many users there and have established good relations with Photodex.
 They support PSRI through discounts and door prizes and we list them as one of our sponsors and promote ProShow and train members on how to use the product.
 They are terrific products for this purpose, I heartily recommend them to anyone interested in creating highly polished presentations with animation, transitions, and sound.

 The next morning I received an e-mail from him with a license code that would activate the latest version of ProShow Producer.
 A totally unexpected surprise!
 My version was about two years old.
-He had no obligation to give me a free upgrade to the latest version, but realizing that there was an unexplained glitch in the software that prevented it from doing what it was supposed to do.
-Apparently that was unacceptable to him and to Photodex to offer that upgrade, which I consider to be very generous.
+He had no obligation to give me a free upgrade to the latest version but realizing that there was an unexplained glitch in the software that prevented it from doing what it was supposed to do.
+Apparently, that was unacceptable to him and to Photodex to offer that upgrade, which I consider being very generous.
 He did not even know of my relationship with Photodex on behalf of PSRI.

 Companies like Photodex, and the support people like the one I worked with often get unmentioned in the sea of support disasters; so, I thought it would be a refreshing change for many to hear an extremely positive experience.